FormidableLabs/victory-docs/src/screens/docs/components/victory-brush-container/ecology.md

 ### style

 The `style` prop defines the style of the container, and should be given as an object of SVG style attributes.
-The `width` and `height` should be specified via props instead of style attributes as they determine relative layout for components.
+The `width` and `height` should be specified via props instead of style attributes, as they determine relative layout for components.

 *example:* `style={{border: "1px solid #ccc"}}`